Interview Waiver Instructions

 - A police report recording the loss or theft of the previous visa

 All applications are reviewed by a visa officer, who may approve the visa or determine that an interview is required.
-If your application cannot be approved without an interview, your application will be suspended until an interview can be scheduled; the application remains valid for one year after your application fee was paid.
+If your application cannot be approved without an interview, your application will be suspended until an interview can be scheduled.
 Your application will never be refused outright until you have had the opportunity to address the officer’s questions or concerns in an interview.

-PLEASE NOTE: If for any reason your application cannot be processed without an interview, your waybill will be used to return your documents without a visa.
-You will then be required to provide a second waybill at your visa interview.
+If an interview is required, your waybill will be used to return your documents without a visa.
+You will then be required to provide a new waybill at your visa interview.
 The Embassy cannot cover or reimburse any additional shipping expenses that may be required to complete the visa application.

 Qualifications for Applicants over the Age of 80 or under the Age of 14